Get answers for your health queries from top Doctors for FREE!

 • Drinking plenty of fluids to flush out the urinary tract and reduce the risk of infection.

-• Taking medications prescribed by your surgeon to reduce inflammation and swelling, and reduce the risk of bleeding.
+• Take medications prescribed by your surgeon to reduce inflammation and swelling and reduce the risk of bleeding.

 • Avoiding constipation by maintaining regular bowel movements.

-• Monitoring your symptoms and reporting any persistent or recurrent hematuria to your doctor as soon as possible.
+• Monitor your symptoms and immediately report any persistent or recurrent hematuria to your doctor.

 • Following the schedule for regular follow-up appointments with your doctor to monitor your recovery and address any concerns or complications.

-• Avoiding certain activities like heavy lifting, sexual intercourse, and strenuous exercise for at least 6 weeks after the surgery.
+• Avoid certain activities like heavy lifting, sexual intercourse, and strenuous exercise for at least 6 weeks after the surgery.

-It's important to note that TURP is an invasive procedure, and it may take some time for the body to fully recover.
+It's important to note that TURP is an invasive procedure, and it may take some time for the body to recover fully.

 References: